To conclude on the basis of numbers only is easy, and the result is equally easy to present convincingly with the support of graphs.

 7) implementing New Public Management and similar civilian fads that undermine the essential clear link between authority and responsibility for advice and implementation

-11) covering the cost of the veteran support system
+10) covering the cost of the veteran support system in the armed forces’ budget

-12) covering costs of outsourcing driven by liberal ideology that create dependence on support structures without any military potential
+11) covering costs of outsourcing driven by liberal ideology that create dependence on support structures without any military potential (because they are not deployable reserve structures)

-13) covering costs of a general state rescue service rather than only the extra civil defence capabilities only relevant in war
+12) covering costs of a general state rescue service rather than only the extra civil defence capabilities relevant in war

-14) covering costs of the general state cyber defence organisation rather than only cyber defence and offence capabilities needed in joint and combined arms operations
+13) covering costs of the general state cyber defence organisation rather than only cyber defence and offence capabilities needed in joint and combined arms operations.

 On the other side some states such as Russia and China fund large and capable para-military forces with war-time security roles outside the defence budget.